python-pillow/Pillow/docs/handbook/image-file-formats.rst

 GD
 ^^

-PIL reads uncompressed GD files.
-Note that this file format cannot be automatically identified, so you must use :py:func:`PIL.GdImageFile.open` to read such a file.
+PIL reads uncompressed GD2 files.
+Note that you must use :py:func:`PIL.GdImageFile.open` to read such a file.

 The :py:meth:`~PIL.Image.Image.open` method sets the following :py:attr:`~PIL.Image.Image.info` properties: